rust-lang/rust-forge/src/compiler/prioritization/procedure.md

 In order to summarize issues take into account that it is important to add details that will speed up the meeting.
-For that consider mentioning important actors, important details like is a regression and when it has regressed or if it already has a PR.
+For that consider mentioning important actors, important details like if it is a regression and when it has regressed or if it already has a PR.
 Properly read the issue to summarize it and also process the Prioritization WG stream topic related to the issue to extract other